Nikhiltiwari6686/Blockchain-Simulation/README.md

 # Blockchain-Simulation
-Demonstrate your basic understanding of programming, problem-solving, and blockchain concepts by creating a simple blockchain simulation
+Demonstrated basic understanding of programming, problem-solving, and blockchain concepts by creating a simple blockchain simulation

 ## Features